hugaped/MBNMAtime/cran-comments.md

 ## R CMD check results

-This is a resubmission, having fixed errors due to sorting of data frame rows (`cannot xtfrm data frames`)
+This is a resubmission, having fixed errors arising from unicode characters in manual.

 There were no ERRORs or WARNINGs.